Jevremovac: Pančić gallery

 In 1994 construction of an edifice, which covers 1,800 m2, began by the Ministry of Culture.
 The legal permits weren't obtained, so only the concrete skeleton was built by 1995 when the construction was halted.
 By this time, already DM1 million was spent on the project.
 The structure was covered with the temporary wooden roof and left to the elements.
 2019-2020 surveys showed that, apart from the rotten wooden cover, the structure was in excellent shape.
 In May 2020 it was announced that the building will be permitted, finished and adapted into the gallery of Josif Pančić.

 Exhibits will include his personal belongings, works, books, herbarium from the 1850s and digitization of his complete legacy.
 There are also plans for several small, science-promoting laboratories within the building, zoological and botanical collections, seed bank of Serbian autochthonous plant species and auditorium for 190 people.
 When the project is greenlighted, it should be finished in only 2 months.
 The structure was officially permitted in December 2020, and its completion was announced for 2021.

 In popular culture

 Jevremovac is also a place where exhibitions, concerts, theatre shows and fashion shows are held.
-Movies, which used the settings of the garden include We Are Not Angels (1992), Obituary for Escobar (2008) and Montevideo, God Bless You!
+Films which have used the garden as a setting include We Are Not Angels (1992), Obituary for Escobar (2008) and Montevideo, God Bless You!
 (2010), while their music videos shot here Leo Martin and Legende.